-But it did make me realize that I get much more out of a camping trip than I realized.
+But it did highlight to me that I get much more out of a camping trip than I realized.
 I don’t just go camping for fun, I also need it as a type of therapy, to bring my self back to a sort of reality, to keep perspective on the important things in my life.

 I needed to use my camping gear, I enjoy packing my car, pitching my tent, using my headtorch and lighting a fire.
 I wanted time to appreciate the small things, like the sound of light rain on my tent fly, cold morning air on my face, and the way the stars shine brighter in the wilderness.